h4sohail/SocketIO_ToDo/README.md

 # socket_todo
 A TO-DO app that uses Express.js and Socket.io

-To test, please run the following commands in the /todo-server-socketio/ directory
+To test, please run the following commands in the root directory
 ```
 $ npm install
 $ node todo-server.js